 Activity streams are an innovative way for enterprise users to get significant information rapidly by navigating to material in context straight from their portal.
 It does not mean syndicating social activities are restricted to a single application.
 Instead, back office systems are expected to be merged with social media tools to drive how users make well-versed business decisions in new-fangled ways.
 For example, an account manager logs into the company portal and automatically receive notification that colleagues are closing business around an individual product in his market segment.
 Hence, using this technology he can reach out instantly to members through social media and they can learn from their successes to drive new business opportunities in his area.
 This is expected to impact positively the industry over the forecast period.

-Challenges faced by global market for Enterprise 2.0 include the slowdown in global economy and tightening credit markets throughout Europe is expected to put stress on organizations to leverage their existing infrastructure as they compete for dropping consumer spending in export markets.
-Asia Pacific economies face major challenges managing technical skill into creativity and innovation and taking complete advantage of new business models offered by Enterprise 2.0 technologies.
+Challenges faced by the global market for Enterprise 2.0 include the slowdown in the global economy and tightening credit markets throughout Europe is expected to put stress on organizations to leverage their existing infrastructure as they compete for dropping consumer spending in export markets.
+Asia Pacific economies face major challenges managing technical skills into creativity and innovation and taking complete advantage of new business models offered by Enterprise 2.0 technologies.

 The key market players in the global market of Enterprise 2.0 include BEA, IBM, Microsoft, Oracle, and SAP.
-New businesses models in the market include The Long Tail, a reference to tap into the “unlimited supply” of the internet.
+New business models in the market include The Long Tail, a reference to tap into the “unlimited supply” of the internet.
 Long Tail business models are usually a crucial part of the strategy of businesses that take advantage of Enterprise 2.0 techniques and technologies.

 The Wisdom of Crowds provides the competency for binding a community perspective to knowledge development within the organization.
 Networked effect models are applied to solution delivery and community development, which is projected to have a significant impact on the industry over the next seven years.